 Weather and Climate

 One of the most important roles of ocean currents is in governing Earth’s weather and climate.
-The western boundary currents carry large amounts of heat from tropical waters to the north.
+Western boundary currents such as the Gulf Stream carry large amounts of heat from tropical waters to the north.
 This flow is part of the thermohaline circulation, or ocean conveyor and helps distributes heat around the planet.
 This in turn governs wind patterns, air temperature and precipitation both locally and globally.